ousmanedev/akwaba/README.md

 From Notion, you can approve/disable a comment.
 You can take advantage of Notion powerful databases, and filter comments by page url, authors name, email.

-Make sure to play with the demo and see the Notion demo database, and see how it works.
+Make sure to play with the demo page and see the results in the demo notion database.

 ## Getting started
 For using Akwaba, you first need to complete a few steps in Notion: